microsoft/ConversationLearner-Samples/README.md

 ### Connect your Conversation Learner bot to a Bot Framework channel

-After successful deployment of your Conversation Learner bot as an Azure app service, you can follow these steps to connect it to a Bot Framework channel:
+Once your Conversation Learner bot has been successful deployed as an Azure app service, you can connect your bot to a Bot Framework channel by:

 1. Select `Bot Services` from azure portal services and add a new `Bot Service`
 2. Select `Bot Channel Registration` from the available `Bot Service` options